 His scientific career in the field of immunology began in 1983 working on the development of a limiting dilution cloning system which was critical for the subsequent studies aimed at the phenotypic and functional characterization of circulating T lymphocytes.
 From 1985 to 1987 he was amongst the pioneers in the delineation of the molecular and biochemical mechanisms involved in signal transduction in human T lymphocytes.

 Since 1997 he has pioneered the field of immune-based intervention in HIV infection and he has been part of a European program for the development of a vaccine against HIV-AIDS.
-Since 2005, he is leading the Poxvirus T-cell Vaccine Discovery Consortium, an international program to develop an HIV vaccine supported by the Bill and Melinda Gates Foundation.
+Since 2005, he has led the Poxvirus T-cell Vaccine Discovery Consortium, an international program to develop an HIV vaccine, supported by the Bill and Melinda Gates Foundation.

 Professor Pantaleo is author and co-author of about 250 publications in international scientific journals, he is on the editorial boards of several international journals and serves as ad hoc reviewer for several international journals.